NBISweden/nbis-meta/README.md

 This creates the `nbis-meta` environment inside the `envs/` directory and installs the environment there.

-Next, add this directory to the envs_dirs in your conda config (this is to simplify activation of the environment and so that the full path of the environment installation isn't shown in your bash prompt):
+Next, add this directory to the envs_dirs in your conda config (this is to simplify activation of the environment.

 ```
 conda config --add envs_dirs $(pwd)/envs/